18F/agile/guild/guild-readme.md

-# Agile Guild
+# Agile guild

-The Technology Transformation Services (TTS) Agile guild is a community that fosters agile methodologies within government so that our work will deliver more value to its users.
+The Technology Transformation Services (TTS) agile guild is a community that fosters agile methodologies within government so that our work will deliver more value to its users.

 ## Purpose

-The Agile guild, an open and voluntary group, helps foster a committee of professionals in a specific subject area.
+The agile guild, an open and voluntary group, helps foster a committee of professionals in a specific subject area.
 Benefits include:
  - Improving overall productivity through sharing of knowledge
  - Spreading agile practices throughout our organization
  - Bringing together different parts of organization with different methodologies, varying experience, and varying understanding of methodologies